Menu

 The aim is, to help the client to maintain her/his inner balance, which can be challenging in our fast-moving time - often this so-called homeostasis gets disturbed.
 In this situation, shiatsu provides us with a great number of means to support and regulate our energetic system - relaxation and stress relief.
 Shiatsu encourages health promotion, sharpens our physical awareness and involves breathing techniques.

-Working with children, shiatsu smoothly and gently promotes emotional, sensory as well as body awareness and development appropriate to the child's individual needs.
-It has a regulating effect on digestion and has positive effects on the relation between parent and child and e.g., furthermore, the ability to concentrate.
+Here, shiatsu smoothly and gently promotes emotional, sensory as well as body awareness and development appropriate to the child's individual needs and phase of development.
+It has regulating effects on digestion and emotional balance, promotes body awareness, perceptive as well as motor skills and straight posture, furthermore, it has positive effects on the relation between parent and child and e.g., the ability to concentrate.

 For me personally, shiatsu means profound, deep touch!